Pregnant dog peacefully sleeping on a cozy blanket with sunlight streaming through the window.

 When a dog becomes pregnant, the early signs can be subtle.
 Many owners may not immediately notice changes, but there are some behavioral and physical indicators that can hint at pregnancy.
 Here’s what to look for:

-• Physical Signs: Around the third week of pregnancy, you may notice slight changes in her nipples.
-They might become larger and darker as her body prepares for lactation.
+By the time it reaches its third week of pregnancy, the dog may exhibit slight changes in her nipples.
+They will get bigger and darker as the body gets ready for milk production.
 At this point, an ultrasound or a blood test for the hormone relaxin can confirm pregnancy.

 What Happens Week-by-Week in Dog Pregnancy?